Jeriah12/notification-service/README.md

 ## Installation

-Follow these steps to set up the Notification Service on your local machine:
+Follow these steps to set up the notification-service on your local machine:

 1. ***Clone the repository:***